igorwolfs/acoustic-processing-hw/README.md

 - ULPI-bus operating at 60 MHz
 	- Traces were delay-matched.
 	- Impedance matched to 50 ohms.
-- 2 Schmitt triggers were added to read-out the power delivery through the CC-lines.
+- 2 Schmitt triggers were added for read-out of CC-line voltage to determine current USB PD capacity.

 #### MS9280 ADC
 Sampling rate > 3 times Nyquist, purchasing price was less than 1 $.